 The Privacy Flag project has undertaken research to develop the combined potential of crowdsourcing, ICT technologies and legal expertise to protect citizens’ privacy when they visit websites, use smartphone applications, or live in a ‘smart city’.
 Its outputs will enable citizens to monitor and control their privacy via user-friendly solutions: a smart phone application, a web browser add-on, and a public website – all connected to a shared knowledge database.

-The Privacy Flag project will research and combine the potential of crowdsourcing, ICT technologies and legal expertise to protect citizens’ privacy when visiting websites, using smartphone applications, or living in a smart city.
-It will enable citizens to monitor and control their privacy with a user friendly solution made available as a smart phone application, a web browser add-on, and a public website,- all connected to a shared knowledge database.
-It will benefit from the outcomes of over several related research projects, in order to provide a new paradigm of privacy protection combining “endo-protection” with locally deployed privacy enablers protecting the citizens privacy from unwanted external access to their data, and “exo-protection” with a distributed and crowd-sourced monitoring framework able to provide a collective protection framework together with increased citizen awareness and implicit pressures on companies to improve their privacy compliance.
+Privacy Flag builds upon the outcomes of several related research projects, in order to provide a new paradigm of privacy protection.
+This combines “endo-protection” – locally deployed privacy enablers protecting the citizens privacy from unwanted external access to their data; and “exo-protection” – a distributed and crowd-sourced monitoring framework providing a collective protection framework utilising increased citizen awareness to place pressure on companies to improve their privacy compliance.